 - Helped lead a business coalition which tightened the definition of “disability” for workers’ compensation to ensure that benefits paid related to workplace injuries

 - Phased out the Single Business Tax and replaced the Michigan Business Tax with a more business-friendly corporate profits tax

 - Reformed regulations on installment sales and consumer credit

-Vice President of Government Affairs and General Counsel William J. Hallan oversees the Association’s legislative advocacy efforts.
+Executive Vice President, Chief Operating Officer and General Counsel William J. Hallan oversees the Association’s legislative advocacy efforts.
 Prior to joining Michigan Retailers, Hallan was a litigator in the Dykema law firm’s Bloomfield Hills office.
 He is a magna cum laude graduate of the University of Toledo School of Law and a graduate of Denison University.

-The government affairs department also includes Legislative Coordinator Amy Drumm.
+The government affairs department also includes Government Affairs Director Amy Drumm.
 Drumm was the legislative director for Michigan State Representative Sharon Tyler for three years prior to joining Michigan Retailers and is a graduate of the University of Michigan.

 Contact the government affairs department at firstname.lastname@example.org.